|

 • |

-All the therapies previously mentioned contain a part of placebo effect.
-Nevertheless, believing in them has little chance of placing us in a situation of cognitive dissonance in the face of observed facts.
-Conversely, based on the placebo effect, throughout history there have proliferated multiple therapies built on the prejudices and aspirations of the time, with an explanatory content created to please.
-For example, Astrology.
-Indeed, the content chosen is of little importance to the effectiveness, since the placebo effect (the act of believing) will ultimately be the efficient factor.
-On the other hand, one will indeed be dealing with a drug, and not a genuine psychotherapy, since the entrapment in belief will be strong.
+All therapies seen previously involve a certain placebo effect.
+However, believing in them has little chance of placing us in a situation of cognitive dissonance vis-à-vis observed facts.
+On the contrary, based on the placebo effect, at all times, there have sprung up numerous therapies built on the prejudices and aspirations of the moment, with explanatory content designed to please.
+For example, astrology.
+Indeed, the content retained is of little importance for efficacy, since it is the placebo effect (the act of believing) that will ultimately be efficient.
+However, we will indeed be dealing with a drug, and not a true psychotherapy, since the confinement within the belief will be strong.

-This diagram aims to illustrate the influences linking the main psychotherapies, without however claiming to be exhaustive.
+This scheme aims to illustrate the influences linking the main psychotherapies to one another, without however claiming to be exhaustive.

 The horizontal axis represents time.
-We note that the majority of the most well-known figures were born around 1910.
+We observe that the majority of the most well-known figures were born around 1910.

-On the left column, we find the various issues they addressed, or the elements they prioritized in their approach.
+In the left column, we find the various issues they addressed, or elements they prioritized in their approach.

-The main psychotherapies used today are represented on a yellow background.
+The main psychotherapies used today are shown on a yellow background.

-The numerous concepts of psychoanalysis have proven impossible to validate on scientific grounds (topologies, etc.).
-Nevertheless, it remains widely disseminated, perhaps because the main figures of the 20th century often began with psychoanalysis.
+The numerous concepts of psychoanalysis have proven impossible to validate on scientific grounds (topical, etc.).
+Yet, it remains widely disseminated, possibly because the main figures during the 20th century often began with psychoanalysis.

-In the book Acceptance and Commitment Therapy - the process and practice of mindful change, le chapitre 1 'Foundations and the Model' expose l'aspect largement mythique des maladies psychiatriques, et l'effet principalement sympthomatique recherché par les psychothérapies.
+In the book Acceptance and Commitment Therapy - the process and practice of mindful change, chapter 1 'Foundations and the Model' exposes the largely mythical nature of psychiatric illnesses, and the primarily symptomatic effect sought by psychotherapies.

 « Often, the generalized effects of psychotherapy on functional status and quality of life are small, and the largest effects tend to be observed with symptom severity measures.
 Reductions in symptom frequency and severity are only moderately correlated with improvements in social functioning or broader measures of life quality.